Pregnancy & Parenting

 Supplemental folic acid intake increases maternal folate status†.
 Low maternal folate status is a risk factor in the development of neural tube defects in the developing foetus.
 Folic Acid is also beneficial beyond 12 weeks as it contributes to maternal tissue growth during pregnancy.

 It is also recommended that vitamin B12 is taken with folic acid at this time as it works very closely with folic acid.
 Research suggests* that taking a daily supplement of at least 2.5 µg of B12 (the EU RDA) with your main meal, in addition to the recommended daily 400µg supplement of folic acid, may further reduce the risk of NTD.
 B12 is mainly found in animal and dairy produce, so B12 supplementation is especially important for women following vegetarian or vegan diets.
+Vitamin B12 also contributes to the process of cell division and the normal functioning of the nervous system.

 The beneficial effect is obtained with a supplemental folic acid daily intake of 400µg for at least one month before and up to three months after conception.